alesposito/FisherInformation/README.md

 # FisherInformation

+THIS REPOSITORY IS GETTING UPDATED TO SHARE ALSO CODE USED TO GENERATE https://www.biorxiv.org/content/10.1101/774919v1 We are working to organize the repository while preparing for peer-review, check this respository later or contact me for feedback on code availability.

 # Numerical evaluation of Fisher Information Matrix

 FPT files are related to our publication (MATLAB, codes working since Matlab 2013, last tested with Matlab 2018a)